jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 2. **Encourage growth outside their domain**

-On the flip-side, it is important that you also cultivate and encourage your employee's growth in your domain by again suggesting and enabling their participation in conferences and journal clubs on topics relevant to your lab.
+On the other hand, it is important that you also cultivate and encourage your employee's growth in your domain by again suggesting and enabling their participation in conferences and journal clubs on topics relevant to your lab.

 2. **Value their perspective about science in general**

 Encourage feedback and discussion from all of your employees in scientific discussions.
-Make their input feel welcomed regardless about the topic.
-Especially because a fresh perspective can sometimes lead to really important insights about things that are taken for granted by experts.
+Make their input feel welcomed regardless of the topic.
+A fresh perspective can sometimes lead to really important insights about things that are taken for granted by experts.

 3. **Discuss expectations and hypotheses**